Leadership Principles & Culture

 - What is the style we want to convey to do justice to our goal?

-- Which personalities are driving our organization forward, who are the key players, and how do we deal with the typical challenges?
+- Which personalities are driving our organisation forward, who are the key players, and how do we deal with the typical challenges?

 - How do we make decisions?